Boma, Democratic Republic of the Congo: Transport

 Boma lies on the north bank of the Congo River, some 100 km upstream from Muanda, where the river flows into the Atlantic Ocean.
 The great width and depth of the river allow seagoing ships to reach Boma, which is the second-largest port of DR Congo, after Matadi.
-Between 1889 and 1984, the port was served by a 610 mm gauge railway line from Tshela.
+Between 1889 and 1984, the port was served by the Mayumbe line from Tshela.
+The line was initially built as 610 mm (24 inch) gauge in 1889 before being converted to 600 mm in 1932.